Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Against digestive disorders

-Phytochemicals phenols contained in the essential oil of Coriander, support our organism through the production of enzymes and digestive juices.
+Phytochemicals, such as phenols, contained in the essential oil of Coriander, support our organism through the production of enzymes and digestive juices.

 Even a cup of Cilantro tea can be a remedy for all (mild) gastrointestinal complaints.